 Their generosity is the cornerstone of everything Edventure More.
-From grants for our In Class Programs (School Year Programs) to scholarship support for local families and more, our donors are the bridge between “kids need it” and “kids get it!”
+From grants for our In Class Programs and After School Programs (School Year Programs) to scholarship support for local families and more, our donors are the bridge between “kids need it” and “kids get it!”
 If you don’t already know the transformative contributions of our partners, we invite you to be inspired by learning more.

 The Oakland Literacy Coalition (OLC) launched in 2008 as a collaboration of literacy service providers, foundations, businesses, public agencies, the Oakland Unified School District (OUSD), and other community partners committed to the goal of equipping all Oakland children with the life skills of reading, writing, and communication by the end of third grade.
 The mission of the OLC is to increase the capacity of literacy providers to improve early learning outcomes in order to ensure that all Oakland children are reading at a proficient level by the end of third grade.
 We fulfill this mission through collaboration, promotion of effective practices, resource development and policy work.